KenNewcomb/Lyricist/README.md

 Lyricist
 ======

-Lyricist displays the lyrics of the currently playing song.
+Lyricist displays the lyrics of the currently playing song in [Banshee](http://en.wikipedia.org/wiki/Banshee_%28media_player%29).
 Should be done soonish.